dinkydani/sails_app/README.md

 navgiate to [https://localhost:1337](http://localhost:1337)

-You'll need to create at sign up at least 1 user
+You'll need to sign up at least 1 user